ohscar/rmalloc/doc/paper/main.rst

 ===========================================================================
 :author: Mikael Jansson
 :abstract:
     Jeff is a compacting allocator and Steve is an allocator benchmark tool.
-Steve was designed to benchmark Jeff, but turned out to be a useful tool in and of itself, and can be used to benchmark any application with any allocator.
-    Steve records memory traces of the application during execution and uses those traces to benchmark any number of allocators for which there are drivers.
+Steve can be used to benchmark any application with any allocator.
+Steve records memory traces of an application during execution and uses those traces to benchmark any number of allocators for which there are drivers.
 Therefore, the performance in actual use cases is measured.
-Also, as a consequence, the user does not need access to source code to the application or allocator/-s to be tested.
+Also, as a consequence, the user does not need access to source code to the application or allocators to be tested.
 Users can easily write their own allocator drivers to extend Steve with.
 Compared to the tested allocators in this report, Jeff performs similar or better in terms of speed, but similar or worse in memory.

 .. raw:: comment